TonyCongqianWang/SkyscraperGame/README.md

 Unlike Sudoku, there are no boxes.
 Instead some rows or columns will have to satisfy "skyscraper conditions".
 To understand this condition, one can imagine the puzzle in three dimensions, where the number indicates the height of a "skyscraper" built at that position.

 The colored numbers on the outside indicate how many skyscrapers are visible in the given row or column from that position in the completed grid.
-A skyscraper is visible if and only if there are no taller skyscrapers infront.
+A skyscraper is visible if and only if there are no taller skyscrapers in front.

 Example: